superit23/SwarmRobotics/README.md

 # Installation

-1. Install prerequisites for ROS and catkin.
+1. Install prerequisites for ROS and Catkin.

 2. Create a [workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

-3. Download SwarmFlock and copy the 'swarmflock' folder into your catkin workspace.
+3. Download SwarmFlock and copy the 'swarmflock' folder into your Catkin workspace.

 ```sh